codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="60%"
   %}

-Track and troubleshoot workflow executions
+* Manage workflow executions
-* Analyze and troubleshoot workflow steps: Analyze each step in the workflow, including the Argo Events that triggered the pipeline.
+  * Analyze and troubleshoot workflow steps: Analyze each step in the workflow, including steps related to Argo Events that triggered the pipeline.
   * View workflow logs: Real-time logs for ongoing workflows, and archived logs for completed workflows.
   * Manage workflows: Based on the current status of the workflow, suspend, stop, terminate ongoing workflows, and retry, resubmit, or delete completed workflows.

 >This article focuses on workflow management.
-For detailed information on managing Delivery Pipelines, see [Managing Delivery Pipelines]({{site.baseurl}}/docs/pipelines/managing-pipelines/).
+For information on managing Delivery Pipelines, see [Managing Delivery Pipelines]({{site.baseurl}}/docs/pipelines/managing-pipelines/).

-### Workflow performance views in dashboards
+### Workflow performance in dashboards

-Workflows are

 * Workflows dashboard: The Workflows dashboard displays a list of all the _active_ workflows across all Delivery Pipelines.
 To view a subset of workflows, defining filters, including pipelines to focus on specific workflows.
 From the Workflows dashboard, you can drill down directly into any workflow.